-- The default position is that all work with children and young people falls under the general guidance for activities for children and young people unless sector-specific guidance from the Scottish Government is in place for the activity
+- The default position is that all work with children and young people,including Sunday Schools, Bible Classes and other faith-based education, falls under the general guidance for activities for children and young people unless sector-specific guidance from the Scottish Government is in place for the activity

-- In circumstances where support to a vulnerable young person is required, this can be provided on a one-to-one basis (indoors or outdoors) with restriction measures in place.
+- In circumstances where support to a vulnerable young person is required, this can be provided on a one-to-one basis (indoors or outdoors)at any protection levelwithmitigationsin place.

-- Congregations and service providers are encouraged to start with a small group of children and young people and build their service capacity up over a period of time.
-In areas under levels 3 and 4 restrictions digital youth work should be the norm with face-to-face being prioritised to those who need it the most.
+- In areas under levels 3 and 4 restrictions digital youth work should be the norm with face-to-face being prioritised to those who need it the most.

 - The capacity for how many people can participate in youth work may change depending on the type of activity being undertaken or its location

-- Children under 12 do not have to physically distance, however young people over 12 and adults must maintain a 2m physical distance at all times.
-In exceptional circumstances where this cannot be achieved, then face coverings must be worn
+- Children under 12 do not have to physically distance; however, young people over 12 and adults must maintain a 1m physical distanceduring indoor activities

 - As with all activities in a place of worship, face coverings should be worn by all over the age 5 without a medical exemption.
 In certain instances face coverings may be removed by young people, however youth leaders, volunteers and adults should continue to wear a face covering at all times unless there is an exemption.
 The removal of the face covering in youth work sessions should be the exemption not the rule.
 The default should remain that face coverings are worn except when young people are actively engaged in exercise, physical activity or small learning groups.

 What can be classified as ‘Youth Work'